noahzuiuc/crime_data/README.md

 This project was developed python 3.12.7.
 Compatibility with other version may vary.

-Create a virtual environment for the project
+Create a virtual environment for the project (in the root directory)
 ```bash
 python -m venv crime_data_env
 ```